s3curitybug/similarity-uniform-fuzzy-hash/README.md

     * `similarity`: Computes the similarity of this UniformFuzzyHash to another one, and returns it as a 0 to 1 double.

-    * `reverseSimilarity`: Computes the similarty of another UniformFuzzyHash to this one, and returns it as a 0 to 1 double.
+    * `reverseSimilarity`: Computes the similarity of another UniformFuzzyHash to this one, and returns it as a 0 to 1 double.

     * `maxSimilarity`: Returns the maximum between `similarity` and `reverseSimilarity`.